elasticproject-eu/wasmhal/wit-modular/README.md

 5. **WASI Alignment** - Follows modern WASI composition patterns
 6. **Clearer Boundaries** - Better separation of concerns

-## Proposed API (Future Implementation)
+## Proposed API (Implementation In Progress)

+**Status**: The WIT interface definitions are complete.
+The Rust linker API implementation is in progress and requires proper Wasmtime bindgen integration.

-The following examples show the intended usage patterns once the Rust linker integration is implemented:
+The following examples show the intended usage patterns once the Rust linker integration is fully implemented:

 ### Using Individual Interfaces